SayWhat Review (2026): The Meter, the Add-Ons, Fine Print

 How much does SayWhat cost?

-Does SayWhat have a free trial?
+Does SayWhat have a community?

-Does SayWhat schedule and publish posts to LinkedIn?
+Does SayWhat schedule posts?

 SayWhat vs MagicPost: which one?